dataspacedatalife/connector/README.md

 - **Public DNS:** You must have public DNS "A" records pointing your hostnames (e.g., `conector-xdatashare.gradiant.org`) to your cluster's public IP address.
 ## Phase 1: Cluster-Level Setup (One-Time Only)

-This phase configures `cert-manager` to communicate with Let's Encrypt, enabling automatic SSL certificate generation for the entire cluster.This only needs to be run once per new cluster.
+This phase configures `cert-manager` to communicate with `Let's Encrypt`, enabling automatic SSL certificate generation for the entire cluster. **This only needs to be run once per new cluster**.

 ### 1. Run the Setup Issuer Script

 This script verifies that NGINX and `cert-manager` are ready, then creates the global `ClusterIssuer`.
-You must provide a valid email address for Let's Encrypt registration.
+You must provide a valid email address for `Let's Encrypt` registration.
 ```bash
   # Make the script executable
   chmod +x setup-issuer.sh